TheCoronas/FakeNews/README.md

 ## Other Scripts
 Character and Camera control scripts are located within `Assets>Scripts>Character Scripts` and `Assets>Scripts>Camera Scripts` respectively.
 These are primarily utilised within Level 3.

+## References
+All resources are referenced in this file LOCATED AT `Assets>Scripts>Resources`.
+This includes references of all images, assets and packages used and imported in Fact and Fantasy.